 The primary mission of BWA is to increase its members’ competitiveness by “improving their know-how, raising their powers of innovation and increasing internationalization.”

 “And I believe it is exactly because we offer our members what they ask for that there is a real groundswell of support,” says Baker.

-“Our industry has traditionally been slower to adopt the latest technology, but through our work we are helping them access funding to invests in the businesses, we share knowledge and best practices among out members and we are creating a momentum for the industry to get more attention both from government and internationally for exports and get on the information highway.
+“Our industry has traditionally been slower to adopt the latest technology, but through our work we are helping them access funding to invest in their businesses, we share knowledge and best practices among our members and we are creating a momentum for the industry to get more attention both from government and internationally for exports, and get on the information highway.
 I think we are helping to ramp things up and increase the profile of the industry.”

 Baker says about 40 per cent of member companies are already exporting and 20 percent never will.
 But that leaves another 40 per cent that could take advantage of the export markets and that’s one reason why the Alliance is forming partnerships across the industry – the latest one with B.C.
 Wood, which has a lot of export experience and international contacts – to open up and access potential new markets for its members.

 Another is the Alliance’s membership in a so-called supercluster, a group of companies that includes such heavy hitters as ArcelorMittal Dofasco (Canada’s leading steel producer), Morgan Solar, University of Toronto, General Dynamics Land Systems, Ericsson, and Celestica to name just a few, who are working together to access millions of dollars in available government funding.

 If the application from the supercluster is successful, the Alliance’s members could be eligible for $30 million over five years at 50 per cent funding ($15 million).
 Baker says he expects to hear whether or not the application has been approved some time in January.